-- 23.0 Academic misconduct is defined as any improper activity or behavior by a student which may give that student, or another student, an unpermitted academic advantage in a summative assessment.
-In investigating and dealing with cases of suspected misconduct, partner institutions will follow the policies and processes approved at Institutional approval or review. - 23.1 The following is a non-exhaustive list of examples of academic misconduct which will be considered under these Regulations: - 23.2 Plagiarism: representing another person's work or ideas as one's own, for example by failing to follow convention in acknowledging sources, use of quotation marks, etc. This includes the unauthorised use of one student's work by another student and the commissioning, purchase and submission of a piece of work, in part or whole, as the student's own. - Note: Where a student has an acknowledged learning disability, a proof-reader may be used to ensure that the student's meaning is not misunderstood as a result of the quality and standard of writing, unless a partner institution policy specifically prohibits this.
+- 23.0 Academic misconduct is defined as any improper activity or behaviour by a student which may give that student, or another student, an unpermitted academic advantage in a summative assessment.
+In investigating and dealing with cases of suspected misconduct, partner institutions will follow the policies and processes approved at Institutional approval or review.
+Any penalties arising from academic misconduct will be levied in line with the AMBeR Tariff (see section 23.4 below). - 23.1 The following is a non-exhaustive list of examples of academic misconduct which will be considered under these Regulations: - 23.1.1 Plagiarism: representing another person's work or ideas as one's own, for example by failing to follow convention in acknowledging sources, use of quotation marks, etc. This includes the unauthorised use of one student's work by another student and the commissioning, purchase and submission of a piece of work, in part or whole, as the student's own. - Note: Where a student has an acknowledged learning disability, a proof-reader may be used to ensure that the student's meaning is not misunderstood as a result of the quality and standard of writing, unless a partner institution policy specifically prohibits this.
 Where permitted, a proof-reader may identify spelling and basic grammatical errors.
-Inaccuracies in academic content should not be corrected nor should the structure of the piece of work be changed. - 23.3 Collusion: cooperation in order to gain an unpermitted advantage.
+Inaccuracies in academic content should not be corrected nor should the structure of the piece of work be changed. - 23.1.2 Collusion: cooperation in order to gain an unpermitted advantage.
 This may occur where students have consciously colluded on a piece of work, in part or whole, and passed it off as their own individual efforts or where one student has authorised another to use their work, in part or whole, and to submit it as their own.